MESAHub/mesa/docs/source/developing/code_style.rst

 Constants should be added to const_def.f90 if they meet any of the following criteria:

-* If it is a well known mathmatical or physical constant or derived from other well known constants
+* If it is a well known mathematical or physical constant or derived from other well known constants

 * If other code might use the constant